The city of Bologna is the perfect base for discovering many of the incredible food experiences in Emilia-Romagna, Italy.

 Just five factories in Italy make the entire world's supply of Parmigiano-Reggiano cheese.

-2. Prosciutto Tour and Tasting
+2. Prosciutto Tour

 Our next stop was a small prosciutto factory.
 Mmm, ham.
 Set in a residential neighborhood, it was a much smaller facility than the cheese factory.